 These questions track key measures from the brand choice funnel – awareness, consideration, trial and loyalty, for example.

 They also track what customers think of your brand and what it does for them.

 You track perceptions related to your positioning statement and competitive strategy.
-So, questions on price (e.g. this brand offers good value), quality (e.g. this brand is better than competitors) or the brand purpose for example.
+For example, questions on price (e.g. this brand offers good value), quality (e.g. this brand is better than competitors) or the brand purpose.

-  It’s hard because for many businesses customer feedback gets in the way of what they were doing.
-It means they have to change, and that’s hard.
+It’s hard because, for many businesses, customer feedback gets in the way of what they were doing.
+It means they have to change.
+And change is hard.

 What are you going to do about it though?

 Think about when you’ve filled in a customer feedback survey.
 How many examples can you think of where your feedback made a difference?

 If you’ve got a specific problem – say a return or a refund on an e-Commerce order, most businesses handle that OK.

 As per our customer service article, they don’t have a choice though.
 Because customers have rights.
 Business have to support those rights.